ulampinoy/ulampinoy-adobo/src/pages/videos/beef-caldereta.md

   - beef
 ---

-Beef caldereta is one those dishes other than in the food shops that you can have only in a special meal (handaan).
+Beef caldereta is one those dishes that you eagerly expect in special ocassion meal (handaan).
+It's a bit elaborate to prepare compare to the ubiquitous Adobo.

 ### INGREDIENTS:
 * Beef chunks